-WA seafood plant fined $56K for COVID outbreak that killed a worker
+WA seafood processing plant fined $56K following COVID death

 The agency said Shining Ocean employees told investigators that the company’s president had indicated to them it was a matter of personal choice whether to wear a mask.
 The company, reportedly, also didn’t have a process in place at the time for verifying worker vaccination status.

-“Management got complacent about workplace safety, and it cost a worker his life,” said Craig Blackwood, assistant director of L&I, in a written statement.
+“Management got complacent about workplace safety, and it cost a worker his life,” said Craig Blackwood, assistant director of L&I, said in a written statement.

 The company did not respond to a call seeking comment.